 Gloria Cook has never shied away from a challenge.
 In fact, she embraces them.
-That’s what led to her joining the ranks of the construction industry 16 years ago.
+That’s what led to her joining the ranks of the construction industry 17 years ago.

-“In all of the positions I have held, the company has really given me new challenges and allowed me to learn and grow,” she said.
-“I have worked under some amazing managers who really drove my passion for what I do and solidified my love for what we do as a company.
+“In all of the positions I have held, Robins & Morton has allowed me to learn and grow.
+I have worked under some amazing managers who really drove my passion for what I do and solidified my love for what we do as a company.”

-She frequently updates the FAQ’s as trending questions come her way and has included three training videos on the subject.
-She hopes her strong work ethic and passion for her job encourages others to always go above and beyond in what they do.
+She frequently updates the FAQs as trending questions come her way and has included three training videos on both subjects.
+She hopes her strong work ethic and passion for her job encourage others to always go above and beyond in what they do.

 “Building relationships with people in the industry and in within our company is the avenue that helps us constantly sharpen our skills,” Cook said.
 “I urge all women regardless of title to keep pushing forward with class and confidence, no matter the obstacle.
 It’s a rewarding experience when you get to look back and see how far you’ve come.”

 - Building Together